Best Drones Now

 I Want to Fly FPV or Race

-We’ve already mentioned the Eachine E011 as an excellent drone and if you are a DIY kind of person this little quad easily converts into an indoor flyer.
-If you don’t want to deal with soldering then we recommend the Eachine Q90C.
-You’ll get the drone, remote and FPV goggles for less than $70 from Banggood.
-It is an incredible deal.
-It is a punchy, brushed-motor quad that you can fly in stable (angle) mode or you can switch it to horizon or acro mode and fly like the pros.
+We’ve already mentioned the Eachine E011 as an excellent drone and if you are a DIY kind of person – the E011 easily converts into an indoor flyer.
+If you don’t want to deal with soldering then we recommend Eachine M80S.
+This is truly the drone we’ve been waiting for.
+The Eachine M80S can fly in super-stable altitude hold mode or you can switch it up and go full FPV.
+It is a punchy, brushed-motor quad that you can fly in stable (angle) mode or you can switch it to acro mode and fly like the pros.
 If you want something smaller or a little tamer then take a look at the RedPawz R011.
-Its a mini all-in-one version of the Q90C that you can fly indoors and it is still a great deal.
+Its an all-in-one mineature version of the Eachine M80S that you can fly indoors and it is still a great deal.

 Under $150- KingKong 90/95/110GT

 Brushless micro FPV quads are probably the best option if you really want to learn how to fly FPV.
 They have more power than their brushed counterparts and respond a lot more like the real racers.
 KingKong has three awesome options the 90GT, 95GT and 110GT.
-You’ll need a transmitter (again we recommend the Taranis QX7) but they are fast and fun.
+You’ll need a transmitter (again we recommend the Taranis QX7).
+Despite their small size, these micro racers are fast and fun.
 The 90GT and 95GT are probably a little more nimble and definitely a little tamer than the 110GT.
 If you want to learn how to freestyle than the 110GT is the way to go.
 All three models can be found for $100-125, but don’t forget you’ll need your own transmitter.

 |Learn more about KingKong Micros||Check the current price of the KingKong 110GT|